 Indonesian Mushroom Skewers – from Asian Fusion

 Chat Mingkwan learned to cook as a small boy in the kitchen at home in Thailand.
 He learned western cooking as an apprentice in provincial France, and then came to the US where he offered his French cooking always with a twist of Thai or perfected his Thai cooking with a hint of French techniques to fit the western kitchen.
 He’s now doing what he likes most: cooking, teaching, traveling, writing, and making sure that people who come in contact with him have a full stomach and a good time.
 Chat has written several cookbooks including Buddha’s Table, Vietnamese Fusion and Asian Fusion.
-He was a presenter at Seattle’s Vegfest this year (2015).
+He will be a presenter at Seattle’s Vegfest this year (2018).

 Indonesian Mushroom Skewers Satay